Braille and Talking Book Library Policies

 To remain active with our service, patrons must order or download at least one book or magazine per year.
 If equipment is not being used to listen to library materials, the equipment must be returned.back to top

 The loan period for books sent via mail to individual patrons is 5 weeks.
-The length of the loan period for books sent via mail to institutional patrons is 3 months.Magazines
+The length of the loan period for books sent via mail to institutions is 3 months.Magazines

 Magazines in braille or large print format do not need to be returned to the library.
-Audio magazines moved from cassette to digital cartridge format in April 2013.
-Therefore, audio magazines are no longer available in cassette format.
 Magazines on digital cartridge are available to individual patrons as circulating library items and must be returned regularly.
 Institutions are currently prohibited from subscribing to magazines on digital cartridge.
 However, eligible individuals within those institutions may subscribe to magazines on digital cartridge.

 There are two types of magazines on digital cartridges: weekly cartridges, which hold only weekly magazines, and monthly cartridges, which hold monthly/bimonthly/quarterly (and sometimes weekly) magazines.